-Introduction
+1 Introduction

-This report summarises catches and fishing activities in the first year of the 2009-11 fishing season of the Australian Southern Bluefin Tuna (Thunnus maccoyii; SBT) Fishery.
-It also provides preliminary data on the second year of the 2009-11 fishing season for the surface fishery and a summary of the history of the Australian SBT Fishery.
+This report summarises catches and fishing activities in the second year of the 2009-11 fishing season of the Australian Southern Bluefin Tuna (Thunnus maccoyii; SBT) Fishery.
+It also provides preliminary data on the 2011-12 fishing season for the surface fishery and a summary of the history of the Australian SBT Fishery.
 Caton et al. (1995) provide a more detailed historical description of the fishery.